Clinical Research Program Manager

 The successful candidate will:

-- have a bachelor’s degree in life sciences, healthcare, project management/business, statistics, mathematics, or related field required; master’s degree in life sciences, healthcare, project management/business, statistics, or mathematics, or related field preferred.
+- have a bachelor’s degree in life sciences, healthcare, project management/business, or related field required; master’s degree in life sciences, project management/business, or related field preferred.

-- ideally have at least 2 years of pharmaceutical industry/biotech/CRO/academic experience in clinical research project or clinical trial management including budgeting, contracting, request for proposals (RFPs) and study execution
+- have at least 2 years of pharmaceutical industry/biotech/CRO/academic experience in clinical research project or clinical trial management including site agreements, informed consent forms, institutional review board submissions, budgeting, contracting, request for proposals (RFPs) and study execution

 - be a proactive, creative problem solver and open to innovative solutions

 - be detail-oriented and care about the quality of her or his work

 - have demonstrated the ability to work independently in a distributed, interdisciplinary, team-oriented environment